chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_power_bi_capacities.md

 ## Azure Permissions

 This API does not support service principal authentication.
 Instead, use an Active Directory account access token to access this resource.
-Your Active Directory account must be set up with a `Capacity.Read.All` role on the Azure Power BI workspace that you wish to test.
+Your Active Directory account must be set up with a `Capacity.Read.All` role on the Azure Power BI workspace you wish to test.